RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ### Relational queries make it easier to understand running programs

-We began with the observation that a lot of program complexity comes from managing state and propogating state changes, and that declarative quries are a natural, ergonomic way to express those data transformations.
+We began with the observation that a lot of program complexity comes from managing state and propagating state changes, and that declarative queries are a natural, ergonomic way to express those data transformations.

 <aside>
 <Markdown>